Perform each of the following calculations, and give an answer wi... | Channels for Pearson+

 1

-Identify the number of significant figures in each number: 45.7 has 3 significant figures, and 0.034 has 2 significant figures.
+Identify the number of significant figures in each number: 0.00278 has 3 significant figures, and 5 has 1 significant figure.

-Determine the number of significant figures for the final answer: The result should have the same number of significant figures as the number with the fewest significant figures, which is 2 in this case.
+Determine the number of significant figures for the final answer: The result should have the same number of significant figures as the number with the least significant figures, which is 1 in this case.

 Was this helpful?